Archynetys Live news trend intelligence

 Quick answers

-It may be a giant cosmic shock wave created by a supersonic galaxy collision.
+The 'bow-and-arrow' structure is a unique cosmic formation that may be a giant shock wave resulting from a supersonic galaxy collision.

 Topics